chuhann/tp/docs/DeveloperGuide.md

 ### 4.4 Reminder Feature

-The proposed reminder mechanism is facilitated by `ReminderAction`.
+The proposed reminder feature is facilitated by `ReminderAction`.
 It extends `Action` and the output is passed onto `UI` for display.
 Additionally, it implements the following operations:

 * `ReminderAction#act()` — List out the deadlines and events tasks that are due within 3 days

-Given below is an example usage scenario and how the reminder mechanism behaves at each step.
+Given below is an example usage scenario and how the reminder feature behaves at each step.

 Step 1.
 The user executes `reminder` command to list out tasks due within 3 days.
 Command is then parsed by `ReminderAction#act()`.